friuns2/BlackFriday-GPTs-Prompts/gpts/discuss-your-ideas-evaluator-thinker-criticiser.md

 If you understood say.
 Lets start the discussion
 ```

+## Welcome Message
+Great, I understand.
+Please present your idea so that the three personas can share their thoughts.

 ## Conversation

 **ASSISTANT**: Great, I understand.
 Please present your idea so that the three personas can share their thoughts.